JBL Boombox 4

 • Neither product is a neckband speaker.

-• Neither product has a remote control.
+• Neither product includes a remote control.

 • Both products have a battery level indicator.